Shri Ram Murti Smarak College of Engineering and Technology Unnao

-Shri Ram Murti Smarak College of Engineering and Technology (SRMSCET) Unnao, also known as SRMS CET Unnao or SRMS CET Lucknow is a private-unaided engineering college of SRMS Institutions in the Lucknow region of Uttar Pradesh situated at 35 km on Lucknow -Kanpur Highway, Village Ashakhera-Kushari, Unnao, Uttar Pradesh, India.
-Founded in the memory of the late Shri Ram Murti Ji, it is managed and run by SRMS Trust and offers undergraduate courses as B.Tech. in engineering.
+Shri Ram Murti Smarak College of Engineering and Technology (SRMSCET) Unnao, also known as SRMS CET Unnao or SRMS CET Lucknow, is a private, unaided engineering college that is part of SRMS Institutions.
+It is situated at 35 km on the Luckno-Kanpur Highway, in Village Ashakhera-Kushari, Unnao, Uttar Pradesh, India.
+The college was founded in memory of the late Shri Ram Murti Ji, and it is currently managed and run by SRMS Trust.
+It offers undergraduate courses leading to a Bachelor of Technology degree in engineering.

+The college and of its all courses are approved by the All India Council for Technical Education (AICTE), New Delhi, and affiliated to Dr. A.P.J.
+Abdul Kalam Technical University (AKTU), Lucknow.
+Dr. A. P. J. Abdul Kalam Technical University was formerly known as Uttar Pradesh Technical University (UPTU), Lucknow.
+The college's institution code with AKTU is 745.

 History

-This private engineering college of Uttar Pradesh (UP) was established in the year 2011 by SRMS Trust Lucknow to provide education and research in the field of engineering education in Lucknow, Unnao and Kanpur region.
-In the foundation year, the college got approval from AICTE for running B.Tech. courses.
-The first class of B. Tech started in 2011.
+The college was established in 2011 by SRMS Trust Lucknow to provide education and research in the field of engineering education in Lucknow, Unnao, and the Kanpur region.
+The college received approval from AICTE to run B.Tech. courses.
+The first class of B.Tech. students started in 2011.

-Approval and affiliation

-SRMS CET Unnao and its all courses are approved by the All India Council for Technical Education, New Delhi and affiliated to Dr. A.P.J.
-Abdul Kalam Technical University (AKTU), Lucknow.
-Dr A P J Abdul Kalam Technical University was formerly known as Uttar Pradesh Technical University (UPTU), Lucknow.
-The college has institution code 745 with AKTU.